 - a.
 Audio or video recording- A professor may make an audio or video recording of all or any potion of a class and may make the recording available for students' educational use, only if: - 1.
 The professor notifies students in advance that the class will be recorded; and - 2.
-Unless all the students give prior consent, the video recording does not record students' faces. - b.
+Except as provided in Rule 5-2(B)(2)(c),unless all the students give prior consent, the video recording does not record students' faces. - b.
 Distribution of class recording.
 A professor may post an audio or video recording of a class on a website only if access to the recording is restricted to students who are registered for the course.
-Nothing in this rule limits the authority of the administration to distribute or post an audio or video recording of a class.
+Nothing in this rule limits the authority of the administration to distribute or post an audio or video recording of a class. - c.
+Exigent circumstances exception: - 1.
+Exigent circumstances.
+When, due to exigent circumstances, the university or law school decides to deliver instruction via online, hybrid, and other forms of distance education, then uploading, recording, or live streaming of classroom or remotely conducted classes without student consent is permitted.